LukeGrahamLandry/franca/tests/external/README.md

 - hare

 wasm programs to test import_wasm:
-- wasm_spec: the .wast spectests
+- wasm_spec: the .wast spectests (most of which i fail currently)